andreabac3/Machine-Learning-University-Course/README.md

-# Machine Learning University Course at Sapienza University of Rome
+# Machine Learning Course at Sapienza University of Rome
 [![License: GPL v3](https://img.shields.io/badge/-Sapienza%20University%20of%20Rome-red)](https://www.uniroma1.it/en)

 Repository of the different challenges (midterm) during the Machine Learning course at Sapienza.<br>